h7torres/sya_web/README.md

 # San Ysidro Archive

-website is wip.
+website is published, but being edited and improvised as we go.

 ## Getting started

-everything is organize by folder
+everything is organized by folder